Anthrapper/pahe_bypasser/README.md

 ### What's New

    Updated the pahe script
-   migrated the code base from selenium to playwright
+   Migrated the code base from selenium to playwright No need to setup webdrivers and browsers seperately

 ### NOTE

-   Haven't tested this version in arm** will update

    Feel free to open issues!